eDrivers/eDriversMS/Revisions/Rebuttal.md

 *Lines 327-328: fix language issue.*

 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~  -->
-> - We have modified the sentences on lines 327-328 (now lines 344-348).
-"Of particular concern are threat complexes 3 and 6, which are the two most exposed complexes in the St. Lawrence and are characterized by distinct cumulative exposure regimes between them, they capture most of the coastal and offshore hotspots identified in the St. Lawrence." now becomes "Threat complexes 3 and 6 capture most coastal and offshore hotspots and are the two most exposed complexes in the St. Lawrence."
+> - We have modified the sentences on lines 327-328 (now lines 348-352).
+"Of particular concern are threat complexes 3 and 6, which are the two most exposed complexes in the St. Lawrence and are characterized by distinct cumulative exposure regimes between them, they capture most of the coastal and offshore hotspots identified in the St. Lawrence." now becomes "Threat complexes 3 and 6 capture most of the coastal and offshore hotspots and are the two most exposed complexes in the St. Lawrence."
 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~  -->

 *Figure 5 caption: tp becomes to*

 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~  -->
-> - Figure caption was modified accordingly.
+> - The figure caption was modified accordingly.
 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~  -->

 *Please check Appendix carefully for language errors.
 In addition, Appendix can be tightened up.*